Ciaanh/hosthub/Readme.md

 # What if… hosting sources, website and database on GitHub

-I like to explore ideas, most of the time it remains just an idea but sometimes I need to test it.
+I often have ideas, not always good ones and most of the time it remains just an idea but sometimes I need to test it.
 Recently I have been working on a small project (a World of Warcraft addon, I may talk about it when it's finished) and I found out that I needed to have a website to access a database and allow people help me to add simple data in it.
 The thing is I'm sometime quite lazy and for a little side project I don't want to setup a whole environment with a server and a database.
 So I asked myself "Why not all on github?" and here we are trying to find out if this is possible or just another crazy idea of mine.